amirhosseinazami1373/Book-Genre-Clasifer/README.md

   https://github.com/uchidalab/book-dataset.git

-The genres and labels of the books are as follows:
+The genres, labels, and number of books per genre have been listed below:

 |Label|Category Name|Size|
 |---|---|---|